Hyundai Motor launches first electric sedan, taking on Tesla

 The Ioniq 6 is one of more than 31 electric models that Hyundai Motor Group - including Hyundai Motor, its sister company Kia Corp 000270.KS and premium brand Genesis - plans to introduce through 2030 to secure a projected 12% of the global EV market.

-Hyundai's sedan will expand its EV range beyond its current crossovers and SUVs to compete head-to-head against Tesla in a popular category.
+Hyundai's sedan will expand its EV range beyond its current crossovers and SUVs to compete head-to-head against Tesla's best-selling Model 3 sedan.

-Excluding China, the world's biggest auto market, Hyundai and Kia together accounted for 13.5% of the EVs shipped globally in the January-May period this year, according to industry tracker SNE Research.
-That was second only to Tesla, which had a 22% share in the same period.
+Hyundai and Kia were already the second-biggest EV shippers globally excluding China in January to May this year, with a combined 13.5% market share that was second only to Tesla at 22%, according to industry tracker SNE Research.

+"The Ioniq 6 will be able to compete with Tesla in the volume EV sedan sector, considering its competitive pricing and long driving range," said Lee Jae-il, an analyst at Eugene Investment & Securities.

+The Ioniq 6 could leverage its pricing in the EV sedan market because Tesla has increased prices several times, he added.

-The Ioniq 6 will have a driving range of about 610 kilometres (380 miles), around 30% more than the Ioniq 5 crossover, Hyundai said.
+The Hyundai electric sedan will have a driving range of about 610 kilometres (380 miles), around 30% more than the Ioniq 5 crossover, Hyundai said.

 "We are using the same (battery) cell chemistry but ... we maximised the amount of batteries per each pack, enhancing energy density significantly," said Kim Yong Wha, an executive vice president at Hyundai.